eBay/bascomtask/README.md

    }
 ```
 With this wiring, the left and right echo tasks will be executed in parallel and when they both complete then
 (and only then) the CombinerTask will be executed.
-This works because the actual execution does start until the
+This works because the actual execution is not initiated until the
 _get()_ call.
 The framework works backward from the _get()_ call, recursively determining all the tasks that are
 required to complete that call, then initiates execution such that any task's inputs are executed prior to it being
 started.
 Because of this lazy execution, it is not costly to create many tasks and only later determine which ones